-(i) NOTE: Ensure that the cables inside the system are routed along the chassis wall and secured using the cable securing bracket.
+NOTE: Ensure that the cables inside the system are routed along the chassis wall and secured by using the cable securing bracket.

-- 2. Power on the system. - 3.
-Follow the procedure listed in After working inside your system. - 4.
-Ensure that you perform the following steps: - a.
-Use the Easy Restore feature to restore the service tag.
-See the Restoring the system by using the Easy Restore feature section. - b.
-If the service tag is not backed up in the backup flash device, enter the system service tag manually.
-See the Manually update the Service Tag by using System Setup section. - c.
-Update the BIOS and iDRAC versions. - d.
-Re-enable the Trusted Platform Module (TPM).
-See the Reenabling the TPM for BitLocker users section. - 5.
-If you are not using Easy restore, import your new or existing iDRAC Enterprise license.
-For more information, see the Integrated Dell Remote Access Controller User's Guide, at www.dell.com/idracmanuals.
+- 3. Follow the procedure that is listed in Safety instructions. - 4.
+Ensure that you: - a.
+Use the Easy Restore feature to restore the Service Tag.
+For more information, see the Restoring the system using Easy Restore section. - b.
+If the Service Tag is not backed up in the backup flash device, enter the Service Tag manually.
+For more information, see the Manually update the Service Tag section. - $\ensuremath{\textbf{c}}.$ Update the BIOS and iDRAC versions. - d.
+Reenable the Trusted Platform Module (TPM).
+For more information, see the Upgrading the Trusted Platform Module section. - 5.
+Import your new or existing iDRAC Enterprise license.

+For more information, see iDRAC User's Guide, at www.dell.com/poweredgemanuals